clin0/SimpleSearchEngine-Ramen/Simple_Search Engine-Ramen.md

 3. find any Japeness curry noodle in the cup

-Three use cases for Teng Shuai & the analysis with results

-1. Online food order
-2. Reman noodles restaurant
-3. Homemade reman

-Due to the different working environment for two of us, our report is merged from two format into one.

-The following is from Siyi Lin:

 # Who: Explain whom your search engines may serve and their basic information needs.
 This search engine is open for everyone acccess.